Why hire a Birth Doula?

 -

 Anytime!
 Many families reach out in the first or second trimester, but I also join later in pregnancy depending on availability.
 Earlier simply gives us more time to build connection and prepare together.
+If you're not sure whether you're ready to commit, a free consultation is a great way to start — no pressure, just a conversation.

 -